 Wyoming in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: Notable Events • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
-A significant historical month for this entry is July 1945.
+Topics.
+This historical marker is listed in this topic list: War, US Revolutionary.
+A significant historical date for this entry is July 3, 1950.

 Location.
 41° 18.908′ N, 75° 49.949′ W. Marker is in Wyoming, Pennsylvania, in Luzerne County.
 Marker is at the intersection of Wyoming Avenue (U.S. 11) and Fourth Street, on the right when traveling north on Wyoming Avenue.
 Touch for map.
 Marker is in this post office area: Wyoming PA 18644, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 War Memorial (approx. ¼ mile away); Veterans Memorial The Bloody Rock (approx. half a mile away); Battle of Wyoming (approx. 0.9 miles away); a different marker also named Battle of Wyoming (approx. 0.9 miles away); a different marker also named War Memorial (approx. one mile away); Captain Ann Bernatitus (approx. one mile away); a different marker also named War Memorial (approx. one mile away).
 Touch for a list and map of all markers in Wyoming.

 1. Battle of Wyoming and Hartley's Expidition.
 Probably no episode of the Revolutionary War caused more horror and outrage among Americans than the so-called “Wyoming Massacre” on July 3, 1778.
 (Submitted on August 20, 2008, by Craig Swain of Leesburg, Virginia.)